wp-plugins/posts-from-category/readme.txt

 * Enable/Disable publish date
 * Enable/Disable read more link

+= Available Languages =
+- English
+- German

 = Translation =
 This plugin can be translated in your language.
 If you wish to translate it in your language, please send [me](mailto:smanesh2004@gmail.com) your translation files.

-= German Language =
-This plugin is available in German Lannguage.

 = Contribution =
-Thanks Sofi Soao for German language translation of this plugin.
+Thanks [Sofi Soao](http://wordpress.org/support/profile/sofi-soao) for German language translation of this plugin.

 == Installation ==